zikriyeurkmezcengiz/ai-agents-for-beginners/04-tool-use/README.md

 These building blocks allow the AI agent to perform a wide range of tasks.
 Let's look at the key elements needed to implement the Tool Use Design Pattern:

 - **Function/Tool Calling**: This is the primary way to enable LLMs to interact with tools.
 Functions or tools are blocks of reusable code that agents use to carry out tasks.
-These can range from simple functions like a calculator to API calls to third-party services such as stock price lookups or weather forecasts1.
+These can range from simple functions like a calculator to API calls to third-party services such as stock price lookups or weather forecasts.

 - **Dynamic Information Retrieval**: Agents can query external APIs or databases to fetch up-to-date data.
 This is useful for tasks like data analysis, fetching stock prices, or weather information1.

-- **Code Execution and Interpretation**: Agents can execute code or scripts to solve mathematical problems, generate reports, or perform simulations1.
+- **Code Execution and Interpretation**: Agents can execute code or scripts to solve mathematical problems, generate reports, or perform simulations.

-- **Workflow Automation**: This involves automating repetitive or multi-step workflows by integrating tools like task schedulers, email services, or data pipelines1.
+- **Workflow Automation**: This involves automating repetitive or multi-step workflows by integrating tools like task schedulers, email services, or data pipelines.

-- **Customer Support**: Agents can interact with CRM systems, ticketing platforms, or knowledge bases to resolve user queries1.
+- **Customer Support**: Agents can interact with CRM systems, ticketing platforms, or knowledge bases to resolve user queries.

 - **Content Generation and Editing: Agents can leverage tools like grammar checkers, text summarizers, or content safety evaluators to assist with content creation tasks**.